transcom/mymove-docs/docs/adrs/0084-deploy-flipt-service-discovery.md

 ### Deploy flipt as a sidecar to the MilMove application

 - `+` No changes needed to the ECS infrastructure
-- `-` Inefficient use of resources, running multiple instances of the same service
+- `-` Inefficient use of resources, since it runs multiple instances of the same service
 - `-` Locks us into using the S3 storage system